alexruiz95/PTV_SYN/README.md

 and got it to import with the commits

 I will add all the additional files I made for PTV soon.
 Studying for an exam :/

+Todo:
+Make output 8bit images in the format ready for ptv (remove header and number seq), currently 16 bit.